Authentic Lessons for 21st Century Learning

 Evaluate

-Post slide 6, which asks students to reflect on their learning using a modified Metacognitive Cards strategy.
+Show slide 12, which asks students to reflect on their learning using a modified Metacognitive Cards strategy.
+For a template of metacognitive cards, go to the instructional strategy card.
 Stress to the students that they are reflecting on how they learned, not what they learned.
 Have them put this reflection in their notebook so that they can revisit it the next time you do a similar activity or the next time you ask them to reflect on their metacognition.

 Resources